Technology makes the world seem a lot smaller.

 How To Measure Social Media Marketing Effectiveness

-Some KPIs you may consider include:
+Some KPIs you might want to consider tracking include:

 Each brand is different, which means they will not only measure success differently but will also vary in which platforms are most effective for their social media marketing efforts.